brianadams2337/acme-shop-flo/.changeset/green-apples-kiss.md

 '@scayle/storefront-application-nuxt': minor
 ---

-**\[Account Area\]** Redesign the subscriptions page, aligning its title presentation to match the style of other account pages.
-The core functionality of the subscriptions page remains unchanged, seamlessly integrating the subscription web component.
+**\[Account Area\]** Updated the visual styling of the Subscriptions page title to align consistently with the presentation of other pages within the Account Area.
+The page's core functionality and integrated subscription component remain unchanged.